xibosignage/xibo-manual/source/en/layouts_editor.md

 **NOTE:** If you are using Windows Players, the HLS Widgets and Embedded/Web Widgets configured to use the Edge browser are not transparent and will not show anything placed underneath them.
 {/version}

+Use the [Layer Control Panel](layouts_editor.html#content-layer-control) at the bottom of the viewer to easily see Layering and durations for all items on the Layout.

 ## Toolbar

 Make a start adding content to the Layout from the Toolbar: